Colleyville Heritage Winter Invitational

 I consider myself a tabula rasa judge, and will vote on anything if given a proper rationale and justification.
 I consider debate a game.
 That said, I am more familiar with policy arguments then critical ones.
 I place a high value on analytics and people who actually apply cards and arguments instead of reading large banks of cards with little application or reasoning.
 Please weigh the round or present me with a framework under which you believe the round should be judged.
 Do not take tag lines at face value.
 Challenge evidence and internal links (CX/crossfires are a great opportunity to do this).
 Nothing is more frustrating then having to weigh cards/links/impacts that aren't really there but are never challenged by an opponent.

 Speed is fine, but don't do speed for speed's sake.
-I believe speed can give people the ability to present many more positions and arugments and ultimately make the round more educational and enjoyable to judge.
+I believe speed can give people the ability to present many more positions and arguments and ultimately make the round more educational and enjoyable to judge.
 However, I have seen people spread who could have covered more ground by not spreading and people who become completely unintelligible when they pick up speed.
 If you aren't clear then I can't understand your arguments.
 Vary speed, tone, volume, or something else to differentiate between tags and cards, emphasize transitions, present important analysis, signpost, etc. If you are lynch-pinning your entire case on one card or a challenge to one card, it would probably benefit you (and certainly me) to make sure I understand the card completely.

-Ks: I have voted on K arguments this year but make sure you explain the links well and place the argument in the context of the round for me.
+Ks: I have voted on K arguments but make sure you explain the links well and place the argument in the context of the round for me.
 It is safe to say that these arguments may have a higher bar for me just because of less familiarity than what I have with traditional policy arguments.

 Conditionality is fine as long as you can explain what it is accomplishing in a round (a test of competitiveness, etc.).
+That said, I won't let you kick a DA with a clear turn on it unless your opponent also argued non-uniqueness, no link, or some other reason justifying kicking it.

 T- I seem to be voting for T frequently as of late, but you need to make a strong argument and devote attention to it throughout the round.
 If you don't treat it seriously, don't expect me to.
 You must explain how it is impacting (or not impacting) the current round, as theoretical T arguments have less impact on me.